aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Well, that sounds compelling.
 Maybe.
 But CPython doesn't optimize, to first order.
 (PyPy's another story.)
-What if we ran the scope analysis and then performed a *generic* kind of rearrangement: that is, re-represented the AST in a tight linear form, with the debug info pushed off to the side?
+What if we ran the scope analysis and performed a *generic* kind of rearrangement: that is, re-represented the AST in a tight linear form, with the debug info pushed off to the side?
 The code generator could look vaguely like